"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing: RDF Workflow Visualization

 \section{RDF Workflow Visualization}

-Figure~\ref{fig:grapher} illustrates the visualization of the workflow constructed by the MG Analyzer, as presented in the OSS licenses example in Section~\ref{sec:case}, Setting (i), which involves the publishing of Data D. This figure was generated using RDF Grapher, provided by the Linked Data Finland platform~\cite{hyvonen2014linked}.
+Figure~\ref{fig:grapher} illustrates the workflow constructed by the MG Analyzer, as presented in the OSS licenses example (Section~\ref{sec:case}, Setting (i)) involving the publishing of Data D. Figure~\ref{fig:grapher2} provides a visualization for the case discussed in Appendix~\ref{apdx:case2}.
+Both figures were generated using RDF Grapher, a tool provided by the Linked Data Finland platform~\cite{hyvonen2014linked}.
 Note that, for clarity, only a subset of the properties is displayed.